 – Alexandre Gomes, Theatre Director

-PPP do Brasil is grateful for the ongoing partnership of FUNARJ and Rio de Janeiro State Culture Secretariat, and People’s Palace Projects (UK) is grateful for financial support from Queen Mary University of London that was vital in the initial equipping and furnishing of the space.
+PPP do Brasil is grateful for the ongoing partnership of FUNARJ and Rio de Janeiro State Culture Secretariat.
+People’s Palace Projects (UK) is thankful for financial support from Queen Mary University of London that was vital in the initial equipping and furnishing of the space.